renzhenmac/MTX/ch9_signal/README.txt

 Added divide-by-zero handler, didn't use longjump but a normal function, it works and I don't know why.

-I think it's because the function changed bx in some mysterious way.
+I think it's because the function changed bx in some way.

 The divide assambly code is idiv bx, so if bx is 0, the idiv is not successful and triggered int0.
 And after the iret it comes back to idiv bx.